 Aguaje Juice

-Aguaje (Mauritia flexuosa, the moriche palm fruit) is one of the Amazon's most-celebrated fruits — the orange-fleshed nut is rich in vitamins A and C, beta-carotene (more than carrots), and the natural plant estrogen phytoestrogen (which has earned aguaje a folk reputation as a female-health fruit).
+Aguaje (Mauritia flexuosa, the moriche palm fruit) is one of the Amazon's most-celebrated fruits — the yellow-orange flesh around the hard nut is rich in vitamins A and C, beta-carotene (more than carrots), and the natural plant estrogen phytoestrogen (which has earned aguaje a folk reputation as a female-health fruit).
 The fruit is harvested from the seasonally-flooded aguajales (palm swamps) of the Peruvian Amazon.
 The juice form is the most-common preparation — vendors at every Iquitos market sell freshly-made aguaje juice from glass jars.
 The juice has a slightly oily-tropical-fruity flavor (somewhere between mango, papaya, and palm oil); it's an acquired taste that becomes addictive.

 A glass of aguaje juice is vivid orange — almost like Tropicana but slightly more opaque.
 The first sip is unique: tropical-fruity (somewhere between mango and papaya), slightly oily (from the natural palm oil in the flesh), gently sweet, lime-bright.
 The texture is creamy-thick — denser than typical fruit juice.
 Iquitos market vendors serve it ice-cold on hot days; locals drink several glasses per week.
 The dish is genuinely nutritious — high in beta-carotene, vitamin C, and natural fiber.